 OkayFreedom is a VPN by the German technology company, Steganos Software.
 The VPN is available for Windows only.
 The company offers a free ad-supported version of the VPN, but the paid service is available on a yearly plan that is really inexpensive.
+If you want a VPN for Android, an iOS VPN, a VPN for Mac or a Linux VPN, you will have to consider another VPN.

 The free VPN gets exactly the same service as the paid plan except that users have to look at an ad every time they connect and disconnect, and have a data throughput limit of 500MB per month.